 Drop by the drop-in (Located in ST 231) to get feedback on your writing assignments or to pick up a few new study strategies.
 As A-Z Learning Services focuses on the learning process, staff will not edit essays or solve problems for you.
 Instead we help you develop the skills you need to write and edit those papers and solve those problems yourself!

 - We don’t look at papers the day they are due.
 (We want you planning ahead and allowing time for revision.)

 - We limit drop-in services to one 30 minute visit per student per day.

 The Science Drop-In Centre (Located in TH 133) is always hopping.
 You might have to wade through the crowds to get in, but it’s a great crowd of student scientists and mathematicians who are excited about the work that they’re doing, and you’re likely to learn a lot and make some great friends along the way.

 So, if you’re looking for support in Chemistry, Biology, Physics or Math, drop-in and our excellent student staff will help you work through concepts and develop problem solving strategies.
 (Our goal is to empower you and help you grow as a learner, so the staff will not solve problems for you.)

-Looking for support for your accounting, ITIS, and finance courses?
-Swing by the drop-in for guidance from some of our amazing student peers.
+Looking for course specific support ?
+Swing by the drop-in at ST 231 (located on the main floor of the library) for guidance from some of our amazing student peers.
 Work through your example questions and the concepts you encounter in your courses.
 (The student peers will not provide answers to the questions but will guide you through the problem solving process to make you a stronger student).
-Schedule TBA.

-The Accounting and ITIS Drop-In is run in partnership with the Accounting Student Association (ASA).
+The Accounting and ITIS Drop-In is organized in partnership with the Accounting Student Association (ASA).